futurechimp/bdk-wallet-experiment/README.md

 Fund the address with a straight-up faucet transfer (nothing fancy).
 Once you fund the `wshAddress`, and let Bitcoin catch up, you run the program again.
 This gets you into the vault code path.
 It's a little convoluted but there are quite a few moving parts.

-Once we're in the funded path, we
+Once we're in the funded path, we:

 1. retrieve the first UTXO id and value of the funding transaction
 2. set up a brand new PSBT, locked to the correct network (in their case, testnet).
 Let's call this the input PSBT.